upsun/demo-js/README.md

 This is a simple demo project meant to introduce you to working with Javascript runtimes on [Upsun](https://upsun.com).

+## Getting started

+1. Visit [the Upsun website](https://auth.upsun.com/register?) to register for a trial account.
+    Complete the information and finish sign up.
+1. Create your first organization where the project will live.
+1. Choose the **Deploy an existing local Git repository** option.
+1. Name the project, and provide a region for it to be deployed.
+    Keep the **Production environment name** as the default `main`.
+    Consider selecting a **Green region** (indicated with a green leaf) where carbon impact is lowest.
+1. Followow the instructions on the resulting screen to:
+    - Install the Upsun CLI
+    - Clone this repository

+        ```bash
+        git clone git@github.com:upsun/demo-nix-js.git && cd demo-nix-js
+        ```

+    - Connect your local project to Upsun

+        ```bash
+        upsun project:set-remote GENERATED_PROJECT_ID
+        ```
+1. Since Upsun configuration has already been committed to the repo, push to Upsun using the CLI:

+    ```bash
+    upsun push
+    ```

+When the activity has completed, you will be able to visit the deployed project from its generated URL, which you can find with the command `upsun url`.

+## What is deployed

-It leverages the [composable image](https://docs.upsun.com/create-apps/app-reference/composable-image.html) application container syntax, which is built on [Nix](https://nix.dev/) and [Nixpkgs](https://search.nixos.org/packages) under the hood.
+This project leverages the Upsun [composable image](https://docs.upsun.com/create-apps/app-reference/composable-image.html) application container syntax, which is built on [Nix](https://nix.dev/) and [Nixpkgs](https://search.nixos.org/packages) under the hood.

 ```bash
 .